-Exclusion areas: overlay zone to further restrict commercial cannabis: To restrict eligible sites for retail storefront, delivery-only retail, manufacturing, distribution centers and testing to areas near the two primary freeways serving the shoreline areas of the County where development of new industries has been targeted by the County, to separate these uses from less compatible communities, and to avoid siting in remote areas that are more difficult to oversee and are far from most of the customer base, staff recommends an overlay be added to the Retail Business and General Commercial zoning districts that are located more than five miles from Highway 4 or Interstate 80.
-Such zoning districts are located in Alamo, Saranap, Bethel Island and Hotchkiss Tract in between Oakley and Bethel Island.
+Exclusion areas: overlay zone to further restrict commercial cannabis: To restrict eligible sites for retail storefront, delivery-only retail, manufacturing, distribution centers and testing to areas near the two primary freeways serving the shoreline areas of the County where development of new industries has been targeted by the County, to separate these uses from less compatible communities, and to avoid siting in remote areas that are more difficult to oversee and are far from most of the customer base, staff recommends an overlay be added to the Retail Business and General Commercial zoning districts that are located more than four miles from Highway 4 or Interstate 80.
+Such zoning districts are located in Alamo, Saranap, Contra Costa Centre [another way to accomplish this would have been to not amend the Development Plan associated with the P-1 zoning in Contra Costa Centre-possible we may propose an alternate approach to the Board] Bethel Island and Hotchkiss Tract in between Oakley and Bethel Island.
 No commercial cannabis uses would be permitted in these districts within the overlay.